wolfSSL/wolfssl-examples/tls/README.md

     }
 ```

 Once more, this is quite similar to server code.
-This time, hovewer, rather
+This time, however, rather
 than setting `servAddr.sin_addr.s_addr` to `INADDR_ANY`, we're going to make a
 call to `inet_pton()` to read `argv[1]` as an IPv4 address and assign it to the
 right place in `servAddr`.
 If `argv[1]` is well formed, `inet_pton()` will